zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 Breakdown of the Configuration:

-- **class_name**: Specifies the Python class implementing the tool’s logic.
+- **class_name**: Specifies the Python class implementing the tool's logic.
 The class must be accessible in the codebase.
 - **config**: An optional field for additional tool-specific configurations used in `__init__` method (e.g., API keys, model parameters).
-- **tool_schema**: Defines the tool’s interface using a schema compatible with OpenAIFunctionToolSchema.
+- **tool_schema**: Defines the tool's interface using a schema compatible with OpenAIFunctionToolSchema.
 - **type: "function"**: Indicates the tool is a function-based tool.
-- **function.name**: The tool’s identifier (calc_gsm8k_reward), used during tool selection.
+- **function.name**: The tool's identifier (calc_gsm8k_reward), used during tool selection.
-- **function.description**: A human-readable description of the tool’s purpose, which will be used in the model chat template.
+- **function.description**: A human-readable description of the tool's purpose, which will be used in the model chat template.
 - **function.parameters**: Describes the input parameters the tool expects.
 The required field defines the mandatory parameters, also will be used in the model chat template.

 #### How Tool Interactions Work